-\end{defi} We can define from any usual CohFT a convergent CohFT by using \eqref{eq:shift}, under the assumption that the sum converges in a neighborhood of 0. \begin{defi} The \emph{underlying Frobenius manifold} of a convergent CohFT $\Omega$ is as a manifold the neighborhood $U$ of $0 \in V$.
-At every point of $U$ the tangent space is identified with $V$ by sending the vector field $\frac\partial{\partial t_\mu}$ at every point to $e_\mu$.
-With this identification $\eta$ defines the metric, $\mathbf 1$ defines the unit vector field and $\Omega_{0, 3}$ defines the symmetric tensor $A$. \end{defi} \begin{rmk} Restricting to the origin, we see that every CohFT determines a Frobenius algebra.
-This operation restricts to a bijection between TQFTs and Frobenius algebras of dimension $N$. \end{rmk}
+where $\pi\colon \Mbar_{g, n + k} \to \Mbar_{g, n}$ forgets the last $k$ markings. \end{definition} \begin{remark} If $\Omega$ is defined via the Gromov--Witten theory of $X$, then convergence of $\Omega$ implies convergence of the total ancestor potential of $X$ in the sense of \cite{CoIr15}.
+This follows immediately by integration of $\Omega_{g, n}$ over $\Mbar_{g, n}$ against monomials in $\psi$-classes.
+A priori, the integrals of $\Omega$ against $\psi$-classes contain less information than $\Omega$ itself, so it is not clear whether the convergence of the CohFT is equivalent to the convergence of its ancestor potential.
+Still, it should be straightforward to adapt many proofs of convergence of the ancestor potential to show convergence of the corresponding CohFT level (see also Section~\ref{sec:cohft:gw}). \end{remark} We can define from any usual CohFT a convergent CohFT by using \eqref{eq:shift}, under the assumption that the sum converges in a neighborhood of 0. \begin{definition} The \emph{underlying Frobenius manifold} of a convergent CohFT $\Omega$ is, as a manifold, the neighborhood $U$ of $0 \in V$.
+At every point $p$ of $U$, the tangent space is identified with $V$ via the map sending $\frac\partial{\partial t_\mu}$ at $p$ to $e_\mu$.
+With this identification, $\eta$ defines the metric, $\mathbf 1$ defines the unit vector field and $\Omega_{0, 3}$ defines the symmetric tensor $A$. \end{definition} \begin{remark} Restricting to the origin, we see that every CohFT determines a Frobenius algebra.
+This operation restricts to a bijection between TQFTs and Frobenius algebras of dimension $N$. \end{remark}

-Using the underlying Frobenius manifold, for any convergent CohFT we can define the quantum product on $V$ (depending on a point in $U$), the discriminant function, semisimplicity, semisimple points and the discriminant locus.
+Using the underlying Frobenius manifold, for any convergent CohFT we can define the quantum product on $V$ (depending on a point in $U$), semisimplicity and the discriminant locus.